Sleep is more than just an escape into oblivion during the night.

 Interestingly, vasovagal syncope has shown evidence of a circadian and infradian rhythm in young and middle-aged adults .
-Frequency of episodes was higher in the morning and during the middle of the week, and a significant difference was found between weekdays and weekend days (around 76% compared with 25%).
+Frequency of episodes was higher in the morning and during the middle of the week, and a significant difference was found between weekdays and weekends (around 76% compared with 25%).

 The body's clocks are myriad and complex, regulating practically every cellular process and making us extremely adaptable to our environment.

 The key, as always, is to understand how to make these clocks work for you and with you, rather than against you.
-Get good rest at night.
-Understand your menstrual cycle and the changes that are ongoing both daily and minute-to- minute.
-And if you have high blood pressure, there may be better times to take your medications due to natural spikes as well.
-This is why ambulatory blood pressure monitoring can be so helpful by the way!
+Get good rest at night, understand your menstrual cycle and the changes that are ongoing both daily and minute-to- minute, and if you have high blood pressure, there may be better times to take your medications due to natural spikes.
+This is why ambulatory blood pressure monitoring can be so helpful, by the way!

 In short: Know your clocks and cycles, then leverage them, Tro Nation!

 M.H.
 Vitaterna, J.S.
 Takahashi, F.W.
 Turek, Overview of circadian rhythms, Alcohol Res Health.
 25 (2001) 85–93.

 N. Ishida, M. Kaneko, R. Allada, Biological clocks, Proc Natl Acad Sci U S A. 96 (1999) 8819–8820. https://doi.org/10.1073/pnas.96.16.8819.